Title Significance of “Things Fall Apart” | Chinua Achebe

-The title of “Things Fall Apart” is self-explanatory.
-The meaning of this title is actually main purpose of the novel.
-The writer summarized his whole novel in the given title.
-No other title can definehis novel as stunningly this title has define it.
+Title “Things Fall Apart” is self-explanatory even then much significance is given to it because it summarizes the whole novel.
+No other title can define this novel better than this.
 May be Chinua Achebe has chosen this title, by minutely observing the theme of this novel as we can ensure that the main idea of novel is flattering of Igbo culture.
-Some writers, choose an ironic title, some chosemodest but Chinua Achebe’s novel is based on its title or vice versa.
+Some writers, choose an ironic title, some choose modest but Chinua Achebe’s novel is based on its title or vice versa.
 Thus, we can imagine, just by a glance on the title, what is going to be happen in it.
 “Things Falls Apart” is actually a story of devastating of something.
 We can hardly imagine any other meaning of this title.
 In simple words, the meaning of title is splinter of something and what is it?
 We can understand by reading the description of novel.
 However, why Chinua Achebe has selected this title?
 Let’s spread some light on it.

 First of all, as mentioned supra, it is not only a title but the main theme.
 We know that the novel is about the people of Nigerian society, spending life according to their culture and values.
 They have their own beliefs, enough for them to pass their lives with satisfaction.
 The story actually describes about the values and customs of a society, which are precious more than anything.
 The recognition of an individual may be his deeds but the real appreciation of a society is based on its cultures and social norms, which is also given the name of customs.
 In every corner of the world, we find different nations and we recognize them either by their names of by their social habits, called as their social norms.
 Every nation has his own morals as well as ethical values, give them confidence to choose their method of living.
 They may be awkward for some nations but they are acceptable and proud habits of that specific nation.
 It is relevant to mention here that African people were not considered as cultured people in the eyes of other societies but Chinua Achebe wrote this novel and showed the truth of those people who were much close and intenselyattached to their culture as well as social norms.
 The novel clearly paints towards the life of Nigerian people, who were much depressed after the arrival of white men in their society as it shattered their credibility.
 Hence, Things Fall Apart is not just a title but the main idea of the novel.